jquense/teaspoon/README.md

 $elements.find(MyInput).length // 2
 ```

-Along with plain ol ReactElements you can also use teaspoon to traverse a rendered component tree.
+Along with plain ol' ReactElements you can also use teaspoon to traverse a rendered component tree.
+Teaspoon also does a bunch of work under the hood to normalize the traversal behavior of DOM components, Custom Components, and Stateless function Components.

 ```js
 let Greeting = props => <div>hello <strong>{props.name}</strong></div>;